Matbe34/lankir/docs/architecture/overview.md

 # Architecture Overview

-PDF App is a hybrid desktop application combining a Go backend with a web-based frontend, built using the Wails framework.
+Lankir is a hybrid desktop application combining a Go backend with a web-based frontend, built using the Wails framework.

 ## High-Level Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                         PDF App                                  │
+│                         Lankir                                  │
 ├─────────────────────────────────────────────────────────────────┤
 │  ┌─────────────────────────────────────────────────────────┐   │
 │  │                    Frontend (Web)                        │   │